chris-creditdesign/chris-creditdesign.github.io/_posts/2013-11-27-canvas-vs-svg.md

 published: false
 ---

-Whilst doing some prep work for a potential interactive map using the d3.js library I found myself accidently pushing the limits of what an svg can comfortably do and decided to dive headlong into canvas as an alternative.<!--more-->
+Whilst doing some prep work for a potential interactive map using the d3.js library I found myself accidentally pushing the limits of what an svg can comfortably do and decided to dive headlong into canvas as an alternative.<!--more-->

 /* Below I've put together a quick and dirty demo to compare the speed at which a map can be built using svg vs canvas using exactly the same data set.
 Click the buttons and have a play.*/